Why Canberra Veterinary Dermatology ?

 We aim to make a firm diagnosis of the underlying problem and then make a treatment plan that is effective, backed by science and that suits you and your pet.
 Our treatment plans are designed to make a positive difference to the quality of life for each and every one of the itchy, sore, bald and crusty pets that we see, as well as their owners.

-If you cannot visit us in Canberra, we can collaborate with your local veterinarian via teleconsultation to advise on diagnostic testing and possible treatment options.
+If you cannot visit us, we can collaborate with your local veterinarian via teleconsultation to advise on diagnostic testing and possible treatment options.
 We also offer telemedicine appointments for existing clients so that you can get the advice you need even if you can’t make it into the clinic.

 Dr. Gillian Lynch